Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 <br>

- *
- * As the owner, Update the website's content to reflect the current services and offerings provided dog training business.

  * As the owner, Add or remove pages as necessary, such as creating a page for testimonials or information.

  * As the owner, Customize the website's design and layout to reflect my brand's personality and style.